danmt/html-sections/README.md

 </html>
 ```

-All you got to do for testing is create a file with the `.html` extension containing what I just gave you and open it with your preferred browser.
+All you got to do for testing it yourself is create a file with the `.html` extension containing what I just gave you and open it with your preferred browser.
 You'll noticed that the first two have a light gray background.
 Once again, very simple and easy to follow.
 Let's jump to the next example.

 ### Sections are the way to go